Human serum albumin: Medical use

-Human albumin solution (HSA) is available for medical use, usually at concentrations of 5–25%.
+Human albumin solution (HSA) is available for medical use, usually at concentrations of either 5 or 25%.

 Human albumin is often used to replace lost fluid and help restore blood volume in trauma, burns and surgery patients.
 There is no strong medical evidence that albumin administration (compared to saline) saves lives for people who have hypovolaemia or for those who are critically ill due to burns or hypoalbuminaemia.
 It is also not known if there are people who are critically ill that may benefit from albumin.
 Therefore, the Cochrane Collaboration recommends that it should not be used, except in clinical trials.

 In acoustic droplet vaporization (ADV), albumin is sometimes used as a surfactant.
 ADV has been proposed as a cancer treatment by means of occlusion therapy.

 Human serum albumin may be used to potentially reverse drug/chemical toxicity by binding to free drug/agent.

 Human albumin may also be used in treatment of decompensated cirrhosis.

 Human serum albumin has been used as a component of a frailty index.